A Weekend in Belgrade

 Church of Saint Sava

-Along Kralja Milana you pass through Slavija Square, a major roundabout with a constant flow of trams, buses, and cars passing through.
-We stood for a while, fascinated to just see the world go by, coming and going, to and from, in so many directions.
+Along Kralja Milana, you pass through Slavija Square, a major roundabout with a constant flow of trams, buses, and cars.
+We stood for a while, fascinated to see the world go by, coming and going, to and from, in so many directions.

 The Church of Saint Sava is a Serbian Orthodox church located high on the Vračar plateau, which explains why we could see it from what felt like miles away.

-The church is under reconstruction which prevented a visit to the actual church.
-We did however have access to the lower levels which were impressive indeed.
+The church is under reconstruction, which prevented us from visiting the actual church.
+However, we did have access to the lower levels, which were impressive indeed.

 Church of Saint Sava

-The area around the Church of Saint Sava was quaint, and quiet, and made for a wonderful Sunday morning stroll.
-This is an area with residential apartments, cozy cafés, and small parks.
+The area around the Church of Saint Sava was quaint and quiet, making for a wonderful Sunday morning stroll.
+It has residential apartments, cozy cafés, and small parks.
 We picked up a few lunch items at a grocery store and continued to explore.

 We passed the Old Palace and the National Assembly of the Republic of Serbia.
-A wonderful afternoon feeling almost like a local.
+It was a wonderful afternoon, and we felt almost like locals.

 Church of Saint Mark in the Tašmajdan Park